danielgafni/website/www/content/blog/cloud-computing-eks-part-1/index.md

     ...
 ```

-if requirement `karpenter.sh/capacity-type` is set to math both `"on-demand"` and `"spot"`, then Karpenter will prefer spot instances and automatically fallback to on-demand during shortages.
+if the requirement `karpenter.sh/capacity-type` is set to math both `"on-demand"` and `"spot"`, then Karpenter will prefer spot instances and automatically fallback to on-demand during shortages.

 The last component to complete the hyper scaling setup is NodeLocal DNS Cache.
 It's really important to set it up, otherwise launching more than ~500 pods will result in frequent `Temporary Name Resolution Failure` when accessing AWS services such as `S3` or `RDS`.

 {{ add_src_to_code_block(src="terraform/eks/node-local-dns.tf") }}
 ```terraform